-Stock area — West, Southwest Ireland, Bay of Biscay
+Stock area — Celtic Sea, west and southwest of Ireland, Bay of Biscay

 A common flatfish found in shelf seas throughout the northeast Atlantic.
 Megrim spawns in spring in deep water off Iceland, and between January and April along the edge of the continental shelf to the southwest and west of the British Isles.
 It is found at depths ranging from 50-800 m, but with the highest abundance around 100-300 m.
 For both sexes combined, 50% of individuals mature at about 20 cm at 2.5 years old.
 Males reach first maturity at a lower length and age than females.
 Megrim can attain a length of about 60 cm, although more usually 35-45 cm, and a maximum age of 14-15 years.

 The stock is in a healthy state and fishing pressure is within sustainable limits.

 The spawning-stock biomass (SSB) has been above MSY Btrigger (41,800 tonnes) since 2008 and continues to increase.
 SSB is now at its highest point in the time series (1984-2020) at 107,600 tonnes, in 2020.
 In 2020, the ratio of B:BMSY was 2.57.
 Fishing mortality (F) has decreased since 2005 and in 2019 it was 0.178, below Maximum Sustainable Yield (FMSY) (0.191) for the first time.
 In 2019, the ratio of F:FMSY was 0.93.
 Recruitment (R) has been relatively stable throughout the time series, since 2018 R has been above the time series average.